wodby/docs/apps/instances.md

 ![](_images/instances.png)

-When we say "application", we actually mean an application instance.
-By default we deploy development (or just dev) instance of the application.
-But you can create as many instances as you want.
+When we say **application**, we actually mean an **application instance**, every application has at least one instance.
+By default we deploy development (or just dev) instance of your application.
+But you can deploy as many instances (dev/staging/production) as you want.

 You can remove or add a new instance from the `Instances` page.
 To get there navigate to the instance page and click on a cogwheel in the header.